Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 Merged 2 raw datasets into 3,898 clean transactions using Pandas.
 Ran product-level revenue ranking, hourly frequency analysis to find peak windows, payment mode breakdown, repeat customer identification by card usage, and cross-month trend analysis.

 **Result**
-Latte came out as the top revenue product at $28,658 across 806 purchases.
-The busiest hour is 18:00 with 113 transactions.
-545 customers appeared more than once based on card usage.
-Card payments account for 95.66% of all transactions.
-Each of these points connects directly to a staffing, stocking, or program design decision.
+Every finding here maps to an operational decision.
+Latte at $28,658 across 806 purchases tells you what to protect in your inventory.
+Peak hour at 18:00 with 113 transactions tells you when to schedule your best staff.
+95.66% card usage makes the case for contactless payment infrastructure.
+And 545 identified repeat customers is a ready base for a loyalty program that doesn't need to be built from scratch.

 **Key Findings**
-- ☕ Latte: $28,658 revenue across 806 purchases, top priority for stock and upsell
+- ☕ Latte: $28,658 revenue across 806 purchases — top priority for stock and upsell
-- 🕕 Peak hour: 18:00 (113 transactions), schedule staffing and restocking around this
+- 🕕 Peak hour: 18:00 (113 transactions) — schedule staffing and restocking around this
 - 💳 95.66% card payment rate supports the case for contactless infrastructure
-- 🔄 545 repeat customers identified by card, ready base for a loyalty program
+- 🔄 545 repeat customers identified by card — ready base for a loyalty program

 ---